 Beaty Biodiversity Museum

-Catherine Ouellet-Martin is the Executive Director of the Fraser River Discovery Centre.
+Catherine Ouellet-Martin is the Administrative Manager of the Beaty Biodiversity Museum.
 Catherine has earned a Bachelor of Arts degree in History and a Post Baccalaureate Diploma in Public History from Simon Fraser University in addition to having done archaeology and anthropology field studies in Europe.

 Haida Heritage Centre